TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP5 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP5 is: 'Variant found in a case with an alternate molecular basis for disease.'
-There is no evidence provided that suggests the variant is found in a case with an alternative molecular diagnosis.
+According to standard ACMG guidelines, the rule for BP5 is: "Variant found in a case with an alternate molecular basis for disease."
+The evidence for this variant shows: no such cases reported.
 Therefore, this criterion is not applied.

 BP6